mannprerak2/event_hub_flutter/README.md

 ```
 1.Start -> SplashLoaderScreen
 2.SplashScreen
-    show loading bar initially
+    Login
-    if(has valid token in db) // tokens are of atleast 2 month validity
+    if(success) // tokens are of atleast 2 month validity
         yes -> 'MainScreen'
-        no -> show login button
+        no -> show error and try again button
                 if(success) // onclick login button
                     yes -> MainScreen
-                    no -> display error
 3.MainScreen
     layout: Tabs as in screens section ^^

 ```